Dog-Friendly Broome: Visiting Broome with a Dog

 Another Broome institution is watching the Staircase to the Moon.
 This natural phenomenon occurs at Roeback Bay, around each full moon period between March and October, as long as the full moon rising coincides with a low tide.
 Check online for the expected dates for the coming year.

-One of the best dog-friendly spots to watch the Staircase from is Town Beach.
-Just be prepared for crowds and keep your dog leashed!
+One of the best dog-friendly spots to watch the Staircase from is from Town Beach Reserve.
+Just be prepared for crowds and keep your dog on a leash.

 It’s not a true visit to Broome without visiting at leash one of the markets held regularly in town.